awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 For raw AES and raw RSA wrapping keys in a keyring, you must specify a namespace and a name\. \(In master key providers, the `Provider ID` is the equivalent of the namespace and the `Key ID` is the equivalent of the name\.\) When decrypting, you must use the exact same namespace and name for each raw wrapping key\.
 If you use a different namespace or name, the AWS Encryption SDK will not recognize or use the wrapping key, even if the key material is the same\.

-When the wrapping key is an AWS KMS customer master key \(CMK\), use the AWS KMS key identifiers\.
+When the wrapping key is an AWS KMS key, use the AWS KMS key identifiers\.
 For details, see [Key identifiers](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id) in the *AWS Key Management Service Developer Guide*\.
 + For encryption, the key identifiers you use differ with the language implementation\.
-For example, when encrypting in JavaScript, you can use any valid key identifier \(key ID, key ARN, alias name, or alias ARN\) for a CMK wrapping key\.
+For example, when encrypting in JavaScript, you can use any valid key identifier \(key ID, key ARN, alias name, or alias ARN\) for an AWS KMS key\.
 When encrypting in C, you can only use a key ID or key ARN\.
 + When decrypting, you must use a key ARN\.

-  When the AWS Encryption SDK encrypts a data key with a CMK wrapping key, it stores the key ARN of the CMK in the metadata of the encrypted data key\.
+  When the AWS Encryption SDK encrypts a data key with an AWS KMS key, it stores the key ARN of the AWS KMS key in the metadata of the encrypted data key\.
 When decrypting in strict mode, the AWS Encryption SDK verifies that the same key ARN appears in the keyring \(or master key provider\) before it attempts to decrypt the encrypted data key\.
-If you use a different key identifier, the AWS Encryption SDK will not recognize or use the CMK, even if it's the same key\.
+If you use a different key identifier, the AWS Encryption SDK will not recognize or use the AWS KMS key, even if it's the same key\.

 ## Encryption context<a name="encryption-context"></a>